ome/omero-iviewer/docs/README.md

 When we select the ROIs tab in the ``right-hand-panel`` component, this calls ``this.image_config.regions_info.requestData()`` which makes the AJAX call to load ROIs.
 When ready, the ``ol3-viewer`` calls ``this.viewer.addRegions(data)``.
-This adds a Vector layer to the Openlayers Map:
+This adds a Vector layer to the OpenLayers Map:

-    // Viewer.js
+    // src/viewers/viewer/Viewer.js

     import Vector from 'ol/layer/Vector'
     import Regions from './source/Regions';    // extends 'ol/source/Vector'